Metal to Wigner-Mott insulator transition in two-leg ladders: Physical properties of the transition

-The behavior of the Green's function, $\langle c^\dagger_\alpha(x) c_\alpha(0)\rangle$ across this transition was discussed in \cite{mishmash_continuous_2015}.
+The behavior of the Green's function, $\langle c^\dagger_\alpha(x) c_\alpha(0)\rangle$ across this transition was discussed in Ref.~\cite{mishmash_continuous_2015}.
 There they note that the electron operator will contain the conjugate field to $\theta_{\rho+}$, $\phi_{\rho+}$.
-Once $\theta_{\rho+}$ is pinned this will fluctuate wildly and cause it to decay exponentially at all wavectors.
+Once $\theta_{\rho+}$ is pinned, this will fluctuate wildly and cause it to decay exponentially at all wave vectors.
 This same behavior will also be present in our case.
-Thus on the metallic side we expect the Green's function to decay as a power law, while on the insulating side it will decay exponentially.
-At the critical point, where $K_{\theta_{\rho+}} = 2/m^2\neq 0$, the Green's function will still exhibit power law decay.
+Thus, on the metallic side, we expect the Green's function to decay as a power law, while on the insulating side it will decay exponentially.
+At the critical point, where $K_{\theta_{\rho+}} = 2/m^2\neq 0$, the Green's function will still exhibit power-law decay.

 The transition for $m\neq 2$ has the additional feature that the operator $\sc{O}_{\mathrm{CDW}} \sim e^{4i\theta_{\rho+}} e^{4\pi i r/m}$ will break translational symmetry and develop an expectation value on the insulating side.
 We make a standard argument to relate its scaling to the scaling dimension of $\sc{O}_{\mathrm{CDW}}$.
 Consider the correlator $\langle \sc{O}_{\mathrm{CDW}}(x) \sc{O}_{\mathrm{CDW}}(0) \rangle$.
-Just on the insulating side where $K_{\theta_{\rho+}}$ has not renormalized to zero we expect that this correlator will continue to scale as $|x|^{-2\Delta_{\mathrm{CDW}}}$ along with some possible logarithmic corrections arising from the marginally irrelevant Umklapp operator \cite{giamarchi_quantum_2003}.
+Just on the insulating side where $K_{\theta_{\rho+}}$ has not renormalized to zero, we expect that this correlator will continue to scale as $|x|^{-2\Delta_{\mathrm{CDW}}}$ along with some possible logarithmic corrections arising from the marginally irrelevant umklapp operator \cite{giamarchi_quantum_2003}.
 However, fluctuations of $\theta_{\rho+}$ should be suppressed for length scales larger than $\xi$.
 We may thus conclude that $\langle \sc{O}_{\mathrm{CDW}}\rangle \sim \sqrt{\langle \sc{O}_{\mathrm{CDW}}(\xi)\sc{O}_{\mathrm{CDW}}\rangle}$.
 Then up to some logarithmic corrections $\langle \sc{O}_{\mathrm{CDW}}\rangle \sim \xi^{-4K_{\theta_{\rho+}}}$ since $\sc{O}_{\mathrm{CDW}} \sim e^{4i\theta_{\rho+}}e^{2\pi i(2\nu_c r)}$.
-For the sake of completeness we compute the logarithmic corrections to $\langle \sc{O}_{\mathrm{CDW}}(\xi)\sc{O}_{\mathrm{CDW}}\rangle$ in the theory diagonal in the $\rho\pm$ basis in Appendix \ref{app:evenm_correlations} and find that:
+For the sake of completeness, we compute the logarithmic corrections to $\langle \sc{O}_{\mathrm{CDW}}(\xi)\sc{O}_{\mathrm{CDW}}\rangle$ in the theory diagonal in the $\rho\pm$ basis in Appendix \ref{app:evenm_correlations} and find that